Faraz-Ali-1/Riffly-Music-Player/README.md

 **Contribution**

 If you have suggestions for improvements, such as adding volume controls or a repeat function, feel free to fork the repository and submit a pull request!

-This project is open-source and available under the [Choose a License, e.g., MIT License].